pytorch/torchtune/docs/source/tutorials/memory_optimizations.rst

    :header: "Component", "When to use?"
    :widths: auto

    ":ref:`glossary_precision`", "You'll usually want to leave this as its default ``bfloat16``.
-If you're struggling with training stability or accuracy due to precision, fp32 may help, but will significantly increase memory usage and decrease training speed."
+It uses 2 bytes per model parameter, half of fp32."
    ":ref:`glossary_act_ckpt`", "Use when you're memory constrained and want to use a larger model, batch size or context lengths.
 Be aware that it will slow down training speed."
-   ":ref:`glossary_act_off`", "Similar to activation checkpointing, this can be used when memory constrained, but may decrease training speed due to the overhead of moving tensors between GPU VRAM and CPU.
-We minimize it by using a different stream, so you may not experience any slow down.
+   ":ref:`glossary_act_off`", "Similar to activation checkpointing, this can be used when memory constrained, but may decrease training speed.
 This **should** be used alongside activation checkpointing."
    ":ref:`glossary_grad_accm`", "Helpful when memory-constrained to simulate larger batch sizes.
-However, it is not compatible with optimizer in backward.
-Use it when training adapters, e.g. LoRA, which don't benefit from optimizer in backward, or when you can already fit a batch with you memory, but not enough of them.
+Not compatible with optimizer in backward.
+Use it when you can already fit at least one sample without OOMing, but not enough of them.
-   ":ref:`glossary_low_precision_opt`", "When you have a large model (optimizer state is 2x model size) and need to further reduce memory.
+   ":ref:`glossary_low_precision_opt`", "Use it When you have a large model, since optimizer state is 2x model size, and need to further reduce memory.
 Note that lower precision optimizers may reduce training stability/accuracy."
-   ":ref:`glossary_opt_in_bwd`", "Helps reduce memory usage when using stateful optimizers, particularly when full-finetuning large models with high gradient memory usage.
-This is not compatible with ``gradient_accumulation_steps``, so training may slow down due to reduced model throughput."
+   ":ref:`glossary_opt_in_bwd`", "Use it when you have large gradients and can fit a large enough batch size, since this is not compatible with ``gradient_accumulation_steps``."
-   ":ref:`glossary_cpu_offload`", "Offloads optimizer states and (optionally) gradients to CPU, and performs optimizer steps on CPU.
-This can be used to significantly reduce GPU memory usage at the cost of CPU RAM and training speed, as CPU optimizer steps can be slow and bottleneck training performance.
+   ":ref:`glossary_cpu_offload`", "Offloads optimizer states and (optionally) gradients to CPU, performing optimizer steps on CPU.
+This can be used to significantly reduce GPU memory usage at the cost of CPU RAM and training speed.
 Prioritize using it only if the other techniques are not enough."
    ":ref:`glossary_lora`", "When you want to significantly reduce the number of trainable parameters, saving gradient and optimizer memory during training, and significantly speeding up training.
 This may reduce training accuracy"
-   ":ref:`glossary_qlora`", "When you are training a large model and quantizing it will save significant memory, at the potential cost of some training speed and accuracy."
+   ":ref:`glossary_qlora`", "When you are training a large model, since quantization will save 1.5 bytes * (# of model parameters), at the potential cost of some training speed and accuracy."
-   ":ref:`glossary_dora`", "Like LoRA, DoRA can provide significant memory savings and training speed-ups.
-DoRA may improve performance over LoRA, particularly when using small rank updates."
+   ":ref:`glossary_dora`", "A variant of LoRA."

 .. note::